History & Biographies

 A war crime kept under wrap

-Three months after D-Day, on a morning of September 1944, people of Normandy woke up in shock.
+Three months after D-Day, on a morning of September 1944, the people of Normandy woke up in shock.

 Despite the German offer to evacuate civilians, Le Havre and its inhabitants had been crushed under British bombs in the deadliest bombardment conducted over France during WWII.
-The Germans were spared while the city lost 2,000 people.
+The Germans were spared, while the city lost 2,000 people.

 Did the Allied Forces really need to level a city they came to liberate?